We are here to answer your questions

 In groups of four to six the time timeline is as follows:

-1st Round – One to four weeks after class ends.
+1st Round – Approximately one to eight weeks after class ends.

-Rotations may take up to 183 days for assignment.
+*Rotations may take over 180 days for assignment.
 Rounds are chosen by a lottery system.

 Will I be able to find a job when I graduate?